Project: AMD AI-Engine (AIE) Accelerator

 There are three main components to programming an AI Engine:

-1. Host code (test.cpp): This runs on the host CPU outside the AI Engine and is responsible for setting up the AI Engine, creating example data, transferring data & instructions to and from the AI Engine, and verifying the results.
+1. Host code: This runs on the host CPU outside the AI Engine and is responsible for setting up the AI Engine, creating example data, transferring data & instructions to and from the AI Engine, and verifying the results.

-2. Dataflow description (aie.py): This Python script describes the dataflow within the AI engine.
+2. Graph code: This Python script describes the dataflow within the AI engine.
 This is acheived by configuring high level primitives such as object fifos, to move data between tiles of the AI Engine.
 This script also points to the kernel function that will be executed in the VLIW processors of each tile.

-3. Kernel functions (aie_kernels/aie2/mm.cc): These are C++ functions that are compiled to run in the VLIW processors that make the compute tiles of the AI Engine.
+3. Kernel functions: These are functions that are compiled to run in the VLIW processors that make the compute tiles of the AI Engine.

 Quick Reference to architecture manual, programming guide, API & intrinsic documentation.